jayden38/mitum-currency-doc/docs/operations-guide-docs/seal-send.rst

     2021-05-04T07:24:57.267908Z INF trying to send seal module=command-send-seal 2021-05-04T07:24:57.324527Z INF sent seal module=command-send-seal

-* 테스트를 위하여 local node로 전송하는 경우 tls 인증과 관련하여 오류가 발생하는 경우가 있습니다.
+* When sending to a local node for testing, an error may occur related to tls authentication.
-* 이러한 경우, --tls-insecure=true로 하고 전송하십시오.
+* In this case, set --tls-insecure=true and send.

 .. code-block:: sh

     $ ./bin/mc seal send --network-id=$NETWORK_ID $AC0_PRV --tls-insecure=true --seal=data.json --node=$NODE

-* operation의 처리 성공 여부는 api를 통하여 확인할 수 있습니다.
+* Whether the operation is successfully processed can be checked through the api.
-* 자세한 내용은 :ref:`Operation Reason` 을 참고하여 주십시오.
+* For more information, please refer to :ref:`Operation Reason`.